 The Reynolds Young Writers Workshop is open to qualified students who have completed their sophomore or junior year in high school by June of the program year.
-We do not admit current ninth graders/rising sophomores.
+We do not admit current ninth graders/rising sophomores or current seniors.

 At the Reynolds Young Writers Workshop, we meet daily in small morning and afternoon workshops (limited to 12 students per group).
 In addition, sessions led by visiting writers, individual conferences, and structured writing time further enhance your skills.

 Daily morning workshop groups, each taught by a core faculty member, introduce you to the fundamentals of creative writing across the genres.
 Classes may include writing exercises, short reading assignments, and discussions of technique and craft.
 Most importantly, you’ll share and critique (“workshop”) each other’s drafts (in your genre of choice).
 Workshops help you learn to recognize your strengths and explore a variety of approaches to revision in a positive, supportive learning environment.

 Daily afternoon workshops, also taught by core faculty members, give you an opportunity to delve in greater depth into genres and topics of your choice.
 Writing exercises and craft discussions are designed to help you develop your skills and explore elements of craft and literary form.
 These fun, interactive workshops that will take your creativity in new directions—even out of the classroom, for a visit to a local thrift shop or hike in Denison’s 300-acre Bio-reserve.

 It’s one thing to read the words of published authors; it’s another to hear those words directly from them and to have the opportunity to spend time with them in person.
 The Reynolds Workshop brings acclaimed poets and writers to campus to conduct workshops and give readings.
 Reynolds faculty members, all practicing writers, also give readings and talk about their work.